hpalin2/SeniorDesignProject/notebooks/Jeremy/README.md

 I performed an End-to-End test of the ESP32 publishing messages to the Raspberry pi.
 I hosted the application locally on the pi and also configured it to run the mosquitto broker on startup.
 I was able to stream mock suction messages from the esp32 to the raspberry pi and observe the UI change in real-time.

+I also got the Pi touchscreen setup and running our application.
+Next for the software portion, we need to rework our logic on determining if suction is on unnecessarily or not.
+In addition, I want to find a way to host our application on lan so that I don't have to open it up on a browser every time.